Slashee-the-Cow/CuraSettingsWriterContinues/README.md

 - 1.0.6 Fix Table width to 100% for printing purpose and export to pdf
 - 1.0.7 Identify custom user modification on the top level of the settings with a green back color and add a button to hide normal settings
 - 1.0.8 Options are also now translated in the native langage choosen in the Cura settings

+- 1.1.0 New section top/bottom for arachne or futur 4.9 release ?